 During this interview, you will learn four things:

 - True value can arrive when we challenge ourselves to find innovative approaches that require exponentially less data

-- That often technology is not the issue to drive meaningful change, but skepticism, fear, and narrow mindedness – and how to go about that
+- That technology is not the only issue to drive meaningful change, but overriding others’ skepticism and fear of change are often necessary too.

 - The lessons to be learned on how to go about funding and taking the Venture Capital route

-- The big lessons around having grid and perseverance to succeed
+- The big lessons around having grit and perseverance to succeed

 For more information about the guest from this week: